AI-ProteinGroup/TopoProGenerator/README.md

 ```
 python pretrain_transformer.py --config ./config/pretrain_transformer.json
 ```
+Using A100, the pretraining time for transformer is within 5 hours, and the pretraining time for LSTM is within 2 days.

 ### 3. Fine-tune
 Edit `/config/fine-tuning_transformer.json` (model parameters need to be consistent with the pretraining)